Skip to content

 Not all construction theft is a smash-and-grab by an opportunist.
 A large share is organized.
 Jobsite trailer and conex break-ins are a signature target: a single locked container or gang box holds a crew's entire tool inventory, so one forced door can net tens of thousands of dollars in minutes.
 Thieves defeat cheap hasps and padlocks with bolt cutters or a pry bar, which is why hardened, shrouded locks and interior-mounted hinges matter.

 Equipment-theft rings operate at another level.
 Machinery is stolen to order, sometimes loaded onto a waiting flatbed and gone before anyone notices, then repainted, re-VIN'd, shipped out of state, or exported.
-Because heavy equipment has no title system as robust as a car's, recovery rates are dismal — a large fraction of stolen machines are never seen again.
+Because heavy equipment has no title system as robust as a car's, recovery rates are dismal — as the data above shows, roughly four in five machines are never seen again.
 Rings watch multiple sites in a metro, learn which contractors leave keys in the ignition or use the universal keys common to a brand, and time thefts to long weekends.
 This is the theft pattern behind national tracking efforts and why manufacturers and insurers push hard for equipment registration, hidden VINs, and telematics/GPS: the countermeasures that make a machine hard to fence are the ones that deter the ring in the first place.

 Vandalism, arson, and the trespasser-liability trap